awsdocs/amazon-dynamodb-developer-guide/doc_source/ScanJavaDocumentAPI.md

    The only required parameter is the table name\.

-1. Execute the `scan` method and provide the `ScanRequest` object that you created in the preceding step\.
+1. Run the `scan` method and provide the `ScanRequest` object that you created in the preceding step\.

 The following `Reply` table stores replies for forum threads\.